 A bad review about your business can be detrimental.
 84% of people trust online reviews as much as reviews from their friends.
 If your Google Business Profile has scathing reviews from unhappy customers, there’s a strong likelihood your prospective customers will take their business elsewhere.

 The issue is that all negative reviews aren’t legitimate.
-A review can be posted by a disgruntled employee or a competitor.
-It’s important that you analyze the review to see if it’s in violation of Google’s policies.
+A disgruntled employee or a competitor can post a review.
+You must analyze the review to see if it violates Google’s policies.
 If it’s in violation, there’s a chance the review can be removed.

 I’m going to walk you through the process of trying to remove a negative review from Google.
-It’s important to note that Google doesn’t easily remove reviews.
-After reading this article, you should have more clarity on action items you must take to try and remove the review.
+After reading this article, you should have more clarity on the simple steps you must take to try and remove the review.

 Violation of Google’s Policies

 Google has a list of restricted and prohibited content (see list below).
 You can flag a negative review if it falls into one of these categories (more on this in the next paragraph).
 Google will analyze whether or not the review violates its terms and return a verdict to you within 3- business days.